mfowlewebs/cloudflare-ddos-enable/README.md

 This is a set of two tools for updating the 'proxied' setting for CloudFlare DNS records.

+# Bugs

+At present, programs do not self-terminate on completion.
+They will hang indefinitely after work completes.
+Apologies.

 # Use

 ## Credentials